bigwiv/Biopython-cn/chr9.rst

 us this to find nucleotide entries for an entry in the gene database, and other cool stuff.

-Let°Øs use ELink to find articles related to the Biopython application note published in *Bioinformatics* in 2009.
+Let‚Äôs use ELink to find articles related to the Biopython application note published in *Bioinformatics* in 2009.
 The PubMed ID of this article is 19304878: